MIForever/My_Malloc/README.md

 ***

 ## Task
-The task is to create implementation of all the allocation related functions such as malloc, calloc, realloc and free.
+The task is to create an implementation of all the allocation-related functions such as malloc, calloc, realloc, and free.

 ## Description
-We searched it online, go through dozens of websites and of course watched some YouTube tutorials.
+We searched it online, went through dozens of websites, and of course watched some YouTube tutorials.
 It required a lot of knowledge.
 It was so hard to realize how to write the main logic of the code.

 ## Installation
 There is a file called Makefile.
-If you are using zsh, you can simply build it by typing make command.
+If you are using ZSH, you can simply build it by typing the make command.

 ## Usage
 There is nothing to explain.
-It works just as that functions that were talked about above.
+It works just as the functions that were talked about above.
 You can test it by changing the inside of the main function in main.c file.
 ```
 make
 ```